We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Key features: This all-mineral sunblock offers the convenience of speedy application tucked away in a tube that can easily fit inside purses, backpacks, and pockets.
 The powder formula comes in four shades to complement skin tones from pale to dark.

 Considerations: Although this sunscreen has convenience on its side, it only contains 0.25 ounces of formula in total.
-This can be problematic for individuals who want a product that goes long: The AAD suggests that adults need at least 1 ounce (or enough to fill a shot glass) of sunscreen to fully cover their body.
+This can be problematic for individuals who want a product that goes long: The AAD suggests that adults need at least 1 oz. (or enough to fill a shot glass) of sunscreen to fully cover their body.

 Key features: This lightweight sunscreen speeds up the application process by providing a serum-like formula that absorbs quickly into the skin.
 This makes it an ideal product choice for those who don’t want a white residue on their skin or have issues with acne-prone skin.